Do You Really Care About Your Wife? (Social Security Survivor Benefits Suggest Otherwise)

 According to the research, in most marriages, the husband:

-- Earns more than the wife (True for about 75% of all marriages)
+- Earns more than the wife (Still true for about 75% of all marriages)

 - Is more likely to die before the wife (The Harvard Health blog reports that, “On average, women live longer than men.
 In fact, 57% of all those ages 65 and older are female.
 By age 85, 67% are women.
-The average lifespan is about 5 years longer for women than men in the U.S., and about 7 years longer worldwide.”)
+The average lifespan for women is about 5 years longer than for men in the U.S., and about 7 years longer worldwide.”)

 - Starts Social Security before their full retirement age.
 (Most workers claim Social Security as soon as they are eligible at age 62, reporting that they need the liquidity and that they want to retire while still healthy enough to enjoy leisure time.)